 How to store Aamrakhand – Mango Shrikhand?

-Store in a clean glass airtight jar in the refrigerator.
+Store in a clean dry glass or good quality plastic airtight jar in the refrigerator.
 It will stay good for a couple of weeks.

-Here are couple other Mango Recipes you will love!
+Here are a couple other Mango Recipes you will love!

 - 1 cup thick greek yogurt

 - pinch of saffron

 - powdered pistachio for garnish